Kehindecodes/book-app/README.md

 All API responses are delivered in JSON format, with clear error codes and messages for handling unsuccessful requests.

-- `GET /api/books` : Retrieve a list of books.
+- `GET /api/v1/books` : Retrieve a list of books.
-- `POST /api/books` : Create a new book.
+- `POST /api/v1/books` : Create a new book.
-- `GET /api/books/:id` : Retrieve details for a specific book.
+- `GET /api/v1/books/:id` : Retrieve details for a specific book.
-- `PUT /api/books/:id` : Update a specific book.
+- `PATCH /api/v1/books/:id` : Update a specific book.
-- `DELETE /api/books/:id` : Delete a specific book.
+- `DELETE /api/v1/books/:id` : Delete a specific book.

 ## Database Schema:
 The MySQL database includes tables for **`books`,`authors` and `book_authors`**.
 Refer to **`server/database/migrations`** for the database schema.

 ## Frontend